amturian/design-patterns/README.md

 Design Patterns in JavaScript

 # Singleton
-How to run: `cd nodejs-singleton folder & node index`
+Run `cd nodejs-singleton folder & node index` in terminal

 # Builder
 Example on how builder pattern is adopted by jQuery's API